Jamie-hb/persist/docs/rtd_README.md

 # Tutorial

-For a tutorial showing how to use PersiST, please see the package [https://github.com/Jamie-hb/persist](github page).
+For a tutorial showing how to use PersiST, please see the package github page at https://github.com/Jamie-hb/persist.